ErikRmz214/ErikRmz214/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=ErikRmz214&color=brightgreen) [![Follow](https://img.shields.io/github/followers/ErikRmz214?label=Follow&style=social)](https://github.com/ErikRmz214) [![Stars](https://img.shields.io/github/stars/ErikRmz214?style=social)](https://github.com/ErikRmz214)

 Welcome to my GitHub profile!
-I am a student at the Instituto Tecnologico de Aguascalientes pursuing a degree in [Nombre de tu Carrera].
-I am also a passionate developer with a diverse set of skills in web and software development.
+I am a student at the Tecnológico Nacional de México, campus Aguascalientes, pursuing a degree in Information and Communication Technologies Engineering.
+I am passionate about learning new things and excel in teamwork.
+I am efficient, effective, and responsible, with a quick learning curve.
+I enjoy tackling challenges and am proactive in finding solutions when faced with obstacles.
+Staying updated with the latest trends in my field is important to me, and I thrive on new challenges.

 ## 🛠️ Technologies & Tools